- Start, Stop or Move Service

 Commercial and Large Customer Project Timelines

-Please view our Commercial and Large Customer brochure to get an idea of the key milestones of our process, responsibility associated with each milestone, and a typical timeframe to complete these milestones.
+Please view our Commercial and Large Customer brochure (PDF) to get an idea of the key milestones of our process, responsibility associated with each milestone, and a typical timeframe to complete these milestones.
 Service requests should be submitted in advance with these timeframes in mind to give us the best chance of meeting your needs.